SebastianMacaluso/StandardHC/README.md

  In particular, we explore how different algorithms can reconstruct the latent structure of the jets generated with the [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) package.
 Comparisons and visualizations are enabled thanks to the   [`VisualizeBinaryTrees`](https://github.com/SebastianMacaluso/VisualizeBinaryTrees) package, which is also included within this package.

- There can be many techniques to recluster the set of jet constituents (leaves) into a binary tree, from machine learning based to more traditional algorithms.
+ There can be many techniques to recluster the set of jet constituents (leaves) into a binary tree, from machine learning based ones to more traditional algorithms.
+In this package, first we implement the traditional physics based generalized k_t clustering algorithms on the jets generated with the [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower).
+These algorithms will be used for comparison and are characterized by

+ - Permutation invariance with respect to the order in which we cluster the jet constituents.
+This is an significant difference with respect to traditional Natural Language Processing (NLP) problems where the order of the words within a sentence is relevant.

+- Distance measure: the angular separation between two jet constituents is typically used as a distance measure among them.
+In particular, traditional jet clustering algorithms are based on a measure given by d_{ij} ~  Delta R_{ij}^2, where Delta R_{ij} is the angular separation between two particles.

+ Next, we study and introduce new implementations to jets physics of the following clustering algorithms:

+ - Greedy Likelihood: This algorithms clusters the jet constituents by choosing the node pairing that locally maximizes the likelihood at each level (See the [`notes`](https://github.com/SebastianMacaluso/ToyJetsShower/blob/master/notes/toyshower_v4.pdf) in [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) for a description of how the likelihood of a splitting is defined).

+ - Beam Search Likelihood : this is a beam search implementation to maximize the likelihood of the reclustered tree.
+The beam size is an input parameter.
+(Note that the Greedy Likelihood is a particular case of the Beam Search Likelihood for beam size of one.)

 <!-- Comparisons and visualizations are enables thanks to the   [`VisualizeBinaryTrees`](https://github.com/SebastianMacaluso/VisualizeBinaryTrees) package.-->